vitessio/website/content/en/docs/contributing/build-on-ubuntu.md

 **Notes:**

-* Vitess currently has some tests written in Python, but this dependency can be avoided by running the tests in Docker (recommended).
 * We will be using etcd as the topology service.
-The `bootstrap.sh` script can also install Zookeeper or Consul for you, which requires additional dependencies.
+The command `make tools` can also install Zookeeper or Consul for you, which requires additional dependencies.
+* Vitess currently has some additional tests written in Python, but we will be skipping this step for simplicity.

 ### Disable mysqld AppArmor Profile